 Roasting vegetables brings out their natural sugars and makes them so delicious.
 I like to toss them into a refreshing green salad.
-This is the version I make in the fall and winter, when Brussels Sprouts and winter squash are in season.
-You could use other roasted veggies in place of those here: think asparagus and sugar snap peas in the spring or zucchini and roasted red peppers in the summer.
+This is the version I make in the fall and winter, when Brussels sprouts and winter squash are in season.
+What's nice is in other seasons, you can easily replace veggies.
+Think asparagus and sugar snap peas in the spring and zucchini and roasted red peppers in the summer.

 WHAT YOU NEED: